LightAyvaGleb/Clustering_EII/README.md

 ## Contact Information:

-If you have any problems, questions, or suggestions, feel free to contact the author of this program, Gleb Mutasov, via one of the following methods:
+If you have any problems, questions, or suggestions, feel free to contact the author of this program, Gleb Mutasov or Lin Myint, via one of the following methods:

 - Email: glebayva@gmail.com
-- Email: 66016002@kmitl.ac.th
+- Email: linminmin.my@kmitl.ac.th

 To check the license, please read the `LICENSE` file.